Establishing how to clean a living room in the fastest and most effective way will free up more time to enjoy it.

 How can I keep my living room neat and clean?

 The key to keeping any room in your house neat and clean is to adopt a ‘little and often’ approach, and the living room is no exception.
 Try to train every member of your household to look behind them as they leave the room and check if there are any plates, mugs, shoes or books they could take with them.
+By always ensuring that the space alway is tidy, it will be easier to clean – this is essential if you want to make your living room beautiful.

 Wiping away any spills as soon as they occur will help immensely, especially when it comes to removing coffee stains and removing red wine stains.
 Soaking out as much as you can using kitchen towel or similar before applying stain remover and then a final wash with a damp cloth is your best chance of completely eradicating stains.